hopeVaughn/ts_sorting_dsa/README.md

 - Confirm this worked by adding a ```javascript console.log('Hello TypeScript')``` to your index.ts file in the ./src directory
 - In your terminal run the command `tsc` and confirm that index.js is now present in your ./build directory
 ##### Once confirmed note that we will be using the command `tsc -w` moving forward.
 This command allows the compiler to watch for any changes that may happen to the index.ts file in the root directory and apply changes as they happen.
+- Open a second terminal window in the same directory and run the command `node build/index.js